griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

 Cloud computing allows users to quickly access an arbitrary amount of compute resources from a distance without the need to buy or maintain hardware themselves.
 There are many cloud computing services.
 This tutorial describes the use of Amazon's Web Services ([AWS](http://aws.amazon.com/)) elastic compute (EC2) resource.

 ###Creating an account
 In order to use AWS the first time, you will have to create an account.
 In order to create and run instances as described in this tutorial, you will need to associate a credit card with that account for billing purposes.
+Refer to the sections below on how billing works, how to estimate costs, and how to ensure that you have properly shut down everything that you could be billed for.

 ###Logging into the AWS console
 To log into AWS, go to the [aws.amazon.com](http://aws.amazon.com/) and hit the [Sign In to the Console](https://console.aws.amazon.com/console/home) button as shown below.